Skip to main content

 Properties hold your operating data, and formulas depend on them.
 If names or inputs are inconsistent, formula outputs will also be inconsistent.

 Constants are fixed values you define once and reuse.
-Use explicit placeholders like Add current threshold after verification. so your logic stays clear and easy to update later.
+When a threshold, window, or rule is not verified yet, label it as pending source verification so the logic stays clear and easy to update later.

 Operators connect logic and calculations.
 You use them to compare values, combine conditions, and run arithmetic; many logic errors start here when conditions are grouped incorrectly.